Easimer/neptun_next/README.md

 make
 ```

-To build the tests and run them:
+To only build the tests:
 ```
 make BUILD_TESTS=1
 ```